How to use the public access system

 - submit your comment or objection

-Please note that once submitted, your comments (including your name and address) will be published online.
+Please note that once submitted, your comments will be published online.

 Publishing your personal details